3) SNJ AT HOME - Teambuilding & SEL Sierra Nevada Journeys 3) SNJ AT HOME - Teambuilding & SEL Sierra Nevada Journeys

 Social Emotional Learning.
 What Is It and Why Is It Important?

-If you have a school-age child, you may have heard about Social Emotional Learning (SEL) through your school or their teachers as the term has gained popularity in formal education.
-Additionally, it has been an integral component of learning at residential environmental education centers (outdoor schools) like Sierra Nevada Journeys outdoor program at Grizzly Creek Ranch.
+If you have a school-age child, you may have heard about Social-Emotional Learning (SEL) through your school or their teachers as the term has gained popularity in formal education.
+Additionally, it has been an integral component of learning at residential environmental education centers (outdoor schools) like Sierra Nevada Journeys outdoor program at our Outdoor Education Camp.

 One of the key components of Overnight Outdoor Learning is SEL defined as,